Delta (rocket family): Delta III (8000-Series)

-Of the three Delta III flights, the first two were failures and the third carried only a dummy (inert) payload.
+Of the three Delta III flights, the first two were failures, and the third carried only a dummy (inert) payload.

 Delta IV (9000-series)

 As part of the Air Force's Evolved Expendable Launch Vehicle (EELV) program, McDonnell Douglas / Boeing proposed Delta IV.
-As the program implies, many components and technologies were borrowed from existing launchers.
+As the program name implied, many components and technologies were borrowed from existing launchers.
 Both Boeing and Lockheed Martin were contracted to produce their EELV designs.
-Delta IVs are produced in a new facility in Decatur, Alabama.
+Delta IVs were produced in a new facility in Decatur, Alabama.